tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

 - OSX: Clang (version is kept up-to-date with latest non-Beta Xcode release)
 - Android: Clang 3.5

-Generally speaking, newer versions of compilers can be used to build LiveCode but older versions cannot (as they do not implement the set of required C++ features used by the engine).
+Generally speaking, newer versions of compilers can be used to build but older versions cannot (as they do not implement the set of required C++ features used by the engine).